 Echinacea sp.
 Echinacea is not just for colds and ‘flu.
 The Echinacea genus, in the Daisy family, is native to North America.
 The three species most common in the herb trade these days are E. angustifolia, E. purpurea, and E. pallida roots.
 We learned about these roots from Native American tribes.
 At Blessed Herbs, we look for the season’s best quality roots.
 For allergies, Echinacea acts as a lymphatic (improves the function of the lymph system, part of the immune system).
 A course of low-dose (200 mg. daily) Echinacea is often recommended a few months before someone’s allergy season is expected.
 If you have spring hay fever, start Echinacea sometime in the new year, and continue for at least three months.

-Urtica Dioica - Stinging nettle leaf has been used for centuries to clear up runny noses, coughs, and even symptoms of asthma.
-Good research confirms that capsules of freeze-dried nettles leaf are an effective treatment for hay fever, usually 350-500 mg. three twice a day for one week, up to six months.
+Urtica dioica.
+Stinging nettle leaf has been used for centuries to clear up runny noses, coughs, and even symptoms of asthma.
+Good research confirms that capsules of freeze-dried nettle leaf is an effective treatment for hay fever, usually 350-500 mg. three twice a day for one week, up to six months.

 Other herbs and Vitamin C are known to improve many different types of allergies, including horseradish (full of Vitamin C and helpful sulphur compounds that give this condiment its “bite.”
 Avoiding refined white sugar and flour and dropping dairy from the diet are other tricks many former allergy sufferers report turned the tide for them.
 However you choose from the many natural methods to treat allergies, you can be free from fear of nature’s “irritants” and lean into that spray of Spring flowers for an appreciative treat for your robust olfactory system.